Delaware Soil Testing Program

 Soil fertility methods offered are appropriate for soils in the Mid-Atlantic and Southeastern United States – Delaware, Maryland, Pennsylvania, New Jersey, Virginia, District of Columbia, West Virginia, North Carolina, South Carolina, and Georgia.

-How to take a soil sample >
+How to submit a sample (updated for COVID-19 closures)

 Since some delivery services have been temporarily suspended or are working on a reduced schedule, we are asking that samples be MAILED to us at the following address: